 Discharge Instructions for Sickle Cell Anemia and Sickle Cell Crisis (Pediatric)

 Your child has sickle cell anemia.
-That means the red blood cells are abnormally shaped like a sickle or a half-moon.
-This can cause the sickle blood cells to become trapped in blood vessels and can affect the blood's ability to carry oxygen.
-Sickle cell anemia runs in families, and commonly affects African Americans.
-Sickle cell anemia can be controlled, but not cured.
+That means the red blood cells are abnormally C-shaped (like a sickle) instead of round.
+This can cause the sickle blood cells to get trapped in blood vessels.
+It can affect the blood's ability to carry oxygen.
+Sickle cell anemia runs in families, and often affects African Americans.
+It can be controlled with treatments.
+But the only cure is a bone marrow transplant.
 Your child was born with this condition.

 A sickle cell crisis happens when many sickled cells stick together and pile up in the blood vessels.
 During a sickle cell crisis, your child can have severe pain in the chest, stomach, arms, and legs.
-The crisis can last for hours, or even days, and can happen several times a year.
-Over time, organ damage can also happen.
+The crisis can last for hours, or even days.
+It can happen several times a year.
+Over time, organ damage can also occur.
 Here's what you can do to help your child.

 What to watch for